eclipse-archived/ceylon-lang.org/documentation/tour/introduction.md

 Note that the introduction is not visible outside the lexical scope of the `import` statement (the compilation unit).
-But within the compilation unit containing the `import` statement, every instance of of the adapted type `Sequence` now has all the attributes and methods of the introduced type `List`, and is assignable to the introduced type.
+But within the compilation unit containing the `import` statement, every instance of the adapted type `Polar` now has all the attributes and methods of the introduced type `Position`, and is assignable to the introduced type.

 Again, according to the spec: